benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 For backwards compatibility with older mail clients, step 3.2. should also be implemented.

-## No authentication for config

-Any of the above URLs for retrieving the config file MUST NOT require authentication, but MUST be public.

-This is because the config contains the authentication method.
-Without knowing the config, the client does not know which authentication method is required and which username form (e.g. username "fred" or "fred@example.com" or "fred\EXAMPLE") to use.
-Given that the config is required for authentication, the config itself cannot require authentication.

 ## Return config for non-existing email addresses

 Servers SHOULD return a valid config, even if the email address